nuhptr/watch-tube/README.md

 For error handling `bun add react-error-boundary` which is a library for handling errors in React applications.

 Enable transformer with `bun add superjson` to serialize(mengubah) and deserialize(mengembalikan) data.

+## Upstash Redis (for local database and rate limiting)

+Using redis for caching and session.

+install `bun add @upstash/redis @upstash/ratelimit`